osoner/countly-documentation/reference/user-guide.md

 4. Put the application in your mobile phone and test.
 5. If tests are successful, send the application to Appstore/Google Play.

 Should you feel brave enough, (4) is optional.
 After all steps are completed, you are ready to get insights from Countly dashboard.
-Installation of the server and using SDK is explained in relevant manuals, and won’t be covered here again.
+Installation of the server and using SDK is explained in documents you can find on the navigation bar on the left, and won’t be covered here again.

 # 1. Dashboard overview